Renew or Amend Park Use Permit - Commercial Recreation

 - It is your responsibility to visit BC Online and determine whether or not you must be registered to do business in British Columbia:

 - Businesses must either be licensed to do business in British Columbia or, if licensed/incorporated outside of British Columbia (considered to be 'extra-provincial companies'), be in compliance with section 375 of the Business Corporations Act to operate in British Columbia.

 - Extra-provincial societies must be registered under the [Societies] Act in British Columbia in order to hold a park use permit or resource use permit.
 An extra-provincial society is a society or association, or a specific branch of a society or association, that was formed outside British Columbia.

 - A park use permit holder is responsible for abiding by the terms and conditions of the permit document provided.

 Additional Costs and Requirements:

-Upon evaluation of the proposal it may be determined that additional costs and requirements must be provided prior to issuance of the permit, such as financial guarantees, or survey and inspection costs (as per Section 21 of the Park Act).
+Upon evaluation of the proposal, it may be determined that additional costs and requirements, such as financial guarantees or survey and inspection costs, must be met prior to the issuance of the permit, (as per Section 21 of the Park Act).

-Commercial General Liability (CGL) insurance in the amount of $2 million per occurrence is always required as a minimum for all commercial operators in parks, protected areas, conservancies and recreation areas.
+Commercial General Liability (CGL) insurance in the amount of $2 million per occurrence is the minimum requirement for all commercial operators in parks, protected areas, conservancies and recreation areas.
 Applications will be assessed to determine whether additional types of insurance, such as aviation liability or marine liability, will also be required.

 What you need to apply